I: The Crisis and The Royal Mission

 11. The Translation of Gregory’s Pastoral Care

-Indeed, King Alfred commenced his translation program with the arduous task of rendering Pope Gregory the Great’s Pastoral Care into Old English, consequently signifying its immediate and paramount importance.
+King Alfred began his translation program by translating Pope Gregory the Great’s Pastoral Care into Old English.
+This was an arduous task.
+This signified its immediate and paramount importance.
 Furthermore, he considered this specific text to be the absolute most essential manual for the effective performance of clerical duties.
-Therefore, by focusing on this work early on, Alfred prioritized the reform and basic education of his struggling priesthood, since they were the primary conduits of moral and spiritual guidance to the common people.
-Moreover, this strategic choice demonstrated his pragmatic approach, recognizing that the foundation of a virtuous society depended upon knowledgeable and morally sound leaders.
+By focusing on this work early on, Alfred prioritized the reform of his struggling priesthood.
+He also emphasized their basic education.
+They were the primary conduits of moral and spiritual guidance to the common people.
+Moreover, this strategic choice showed his pragmatic approach.
+He recognized that the foundation of a virtuous society depended upon knowledgeable and morally sound leaders.

 Thus, the Pastoral Care served as the immediate cornerstone of his entire scheme for religious and intellectual rehabilitation.
-Specifically, the text laid out complex instructions on when a priest should be harsh and when gentle, providing necessary ethical tools for leadership and pastoral responsibility.
+The text laid out complex instructions.
+It details when a priest should be harsh and when gentle.
+These instructions provided the necessary ethical tools for leadership and pastoral responsibility.

 12. Pastoral Care: A Manual for Spiritual Leadership

 In essence, the Pastoral Care was a detailed, practical guide designed explicitly for those occupying positions of spiritual authority.
 Consequently, it meticulously outlined the wide-ranging duties and precise responsibilities expected of priests and bishops within the medieval church.
-Furthermore, it offered sophisticated advice on how best to approach and counsel different types of individuals—for instance, the joyful, the sorrowful, the proud, or the humble—with varying spiritual needs.
-Thus, this work provided the practical, ethical tools necessary for navigating the complexities of pastoral care in a highly turbulent society.
-Moreover, by making this manual available in the vernacular, Alfred ensured that the newly trained clergy could immediately implement its principles, thereby significantly improving the overall quality of spiritual leadership across the kingdom.
+Furthermore, it offered sophisticated advice.
+The guide taught how best to approach and counsel different types of individuals.
+For instance, it considered the joyful, the sorrowful, the proud, or the humble.
+Each had varying spiritual needs.
+Thus, this work offered the practical tools needed for pastoral care.
+It provided ethical guidance to handle the complexities of such care in a turbulent society.
+Moreover, Alfred made this manual available in the vernacular.
+He ensured that the newly trained clergy could use its principles immediately.
+This significantly improved the overall quality of spiritual leadership across the kingdom.
 Therefore, the text served as the cornerstone of clerical education and subsequent moral reform.

 13. The Personal Challenge of Boethius’s Consolation of Philosophy